undera/perfmon-agent/README.md

 ## Custom Metrics
 If you haven't found appropriate metric in above lists, you can set up collecting any value with custom metrics.

+Security note: Both `exec` and `tail` metric types can be turned off by providing `--no-exec` flag to server agent.
+This enables more secure service with only strict KPI fetching.

 ### EXEC
 This metric type interprets parameter string as path to process to start and